vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Or another instance of the app is already running on your computer and using the same port - the app does not stop when you close the browser tab.

 Solutions:<br>
 Start Ollama.
-The retstart the app.<br>
+Then retstart the app.<br>
-Check that the app is not already running on your computer.
+Look for an open terminal on your desktop and see if the app is already running.
 If it is running then type this url in your broswer: http://127.0.0.1:5000/ to see the app.

 <br>